gitlabhq/omnibus-gitlab/doc/gitlab-ci/README.md

 ## Getting started

-We assume GitLab is already configured and running on your server.

 GitLab CI expects to run on its own virtual host.
 In your DNS you would then have two entries pointing to the same machine, e.g. `gitlab.example.com` and `ci.example.com`.